exakat/exakat/docs/Rules.rst

 ###############################

 Variables with one letter name are the shortest name for variables.
-They also bear very little meaning : what does containt ``$w`` ?
+They also bear very little meaning : what does contain the variable ``$w`` ?

 Some one-letter variables have meaning : ``$x`` and ``$y`` for coordinates, ``$i``, ``$j``, ``$k`` for blind variables.
 Others tend to be an easy way to give a name to a variable, without thinking too hard a good name.